setvisible/nastran-find/README.md

 # Nastranfind

-Nastranfind is a solution for browsing NASTRAN input deck files for Windows, Mac OS X and Linux.
+Nastranfind is a solution for browsing NASTRAN input deck files for Windows, Mac OS X and Unux.

 Its core is developed in C++, based on the **Curses** library.